Manhattan Shakespeare Project presents:

 * * *

-Sarah Eismann (Viola) is absolutely thrilled to be working with such a talented and exciting cast and crew on this production.
-A recent MFA Acting graduate from Columbia University, Sarah got her BFA in Drama at Tisch School for the Arts at NYU.
+Sarah Eismann (Harry King of England) is absolutely thrilled to be working with such a talented and exciting cast and crew on this production.
+An MFA Acting candidate at Columbia University, Sarah got her BFA in Drama at Tisch School for the Arts at NYU.
 She also trained with the National Theatre Conservatory in Denver, and the Royal Academy of Dramatic Art in London.
-She has performed with the Tony Award winning Children's Theatre Company in Minneapolis, California Shakespeare Theatre, San Francisco Shakespeare Festival, Woman's Will, improv troupes Tilted Frame SF, Middle School Poetry, and RadioStar Network. www.saraheismann.com
+She has performed with the Tony Award winning Children’s Theatre Company in Minneapolis, California Shakespeare Theatre, San Francisco Shakespeare Festival, Woman’s Will, improv troupes Tilted Frame SF, Middle School Poetry, and RadioStar Network. www.saraheismann.com

 * * *

 Reesa Graham (Director) BA in Theater & Psychology from the University of Houston.
 With a bed in Harlem and a heart from Texas, Reesa is excited to be back to Shakespeare and with such a talented and wonderful group of ladies!
-As a director, some of her favorite productions include William Mastrosimone's The Woolgatherer, David Mamet's Oleanna, Reduced Shakespeare Company's The Complete Works of Shakespeare Abridged, and Edna O'Brien's Triptych.
-She was also Resident Director of BareShakespeare where she directed All's Well That Ends Well and Cymbeline.
-Recently, she founded the art's collective known as Dare Lab (a safe space for theatre experimentation).
-She is also the former Artistic Director of Get the Gun Productions for three years, while teaching at Main Street Theatre in Houston Texas.
+As a director, some of her favorite productions include William Mastrosimone’s The Woolgatherer, David Mamet’s Oleanna, Reduced Shakespeare Company’s The Complete Works of Shakespeare Abridged, and Edna O’Brien’s Triptych.
+She was also Resident Director of BareShakespeare where she directed All’s Well That Ends Well and Cymbeline.
+Currently, she is the Head of Play Development for the Seeing Place Theater.
+She is the former Artistic Director of Get the Gun Productions for three years, while teaching at Main Street Theatre.
 She has studied with Jose Quintero and Marshall Mason, and worked closely with Lanford Wilson at the Albee New Playwrights Festival.
-As always, love to Mom, Daddy and Nonny.
+As always, love to Mom and Daddy.

-Chelsea Phillips (Dramaturg) is a fourth-year Ph.D. student at Ohio State University.
+Chelsea Phillips (Dramaturg) is a second-year Ph.D. student at Ohio State University.
 She holds an M.F.A. in Dramaturgy with a focus on Shakespeare in Performance from Mary Baldwin College/The American Shakespeare Center.
-This is her third production with Manhattan Shakespeare Project, and she hopes to work with them again soon (in person, this time).
+This is her first production with Manhattan Shakespeare Project, and she hopes to work with them again soon (in person, this time).